5.7.1 Conferral of Degrees: Policy

 Defines requirements and procedures for the conferral of graduate degrees and for participation in commencement ceremonies.

-Graduate degrees are conferred by the authority of the Senate of the Academic Council upon the recommendation of the Committee on Graduate Studies and the faculty of the department, school, or program.
+Graduate degrees are conferred by the authority of the Senate of the Academic Council upon the recommendation of the Committee on Graduate Studies and the faculty of the degree program.

-Upon recommendation to the Senate of the Academic Council by the faculty of the relevant departments or schools and the Committee on Graduate Studies, graduate degrees are awarded four times each year, at the conclusion of Autumn, Winter, Spring, and Summer terms.
+Upon recommendation to the Senate of the Academic Council by the faculty of the relevant degree programs and the Committee on Graduate Studies, graduate degrees are awarded four times each year, at the conclusion of Autumn, Winter, Spring, and Summer terms.
 All diplomas, however, are prepared and awarded in Spring quarter.

 All matriculated graduate students and programs.

 Students must apply for conferral of a graduate degree by filing an Application to Graduate by the deadline for each term.
 The deadlines are published in the Time Schedule.
 A separate application must be filed for each degree program and for each conferral term.
 Applications are filed through Axess.

 Students who miss the deadline for filing their Application to Graduate in Axess must contact their department student services officer or the Student Services Center for assistance.
 There is a processing fee for a late application to graduate.